Yasuhiro Nakasone

-Yasuhiro Nakasone (中曽根 康弘, Nakasone Yasuhiro) was a Japanese politician who served as Prime Minister of Japan and President of the Liberal Democratic Party from 1982 to 1987.
-He was a member of the House of Representatives for more than 50 years.
-He was best known for pushing through the privatization of state-owned companies and pursuing a hawkish and pro-U.S. foreign policy.
+Yasuhiro Nakasone (中曽根 康弘, Nakasone Yasuhiro) was a Japanese politician who served as Prime Minister of Japan from 1982 to 1987.
+His political term was best known for pushing through the privatization of state-owned companies and pursuing a hawkish and pro-United States foreign policy.

+Born in Gunma Prefecture, Nakasone graduated from Tokyo Imperial University and served in the imperial navy during the Pacific War.
+After the war, he entered the National Diet in 1947 and rose through the ranks of the Liberal Democratic Party, serving as chief of the Defense Agency from 1970 to 1971 under Eisaku Satō, international trade and industry minister from 1972 to 1974 under Kakuei Tanaka, and administration minister from 1980 to 1982 under Zenkō Suzuki.
+As prime minister, he passed large defense budgets and controversially visited the Yasukuni Shrine.
+A conservative contemporary of U.S. president Ronald Reagan, Nakasone privatized the Japanese National Railways and telephone systems, and favored closer ties with the U.S., once calling Japan an "unsinkable aircraft carrier".
+After leaving office in 1987, he was implicated in the Recruit scandal, causing the influence of his LDP faction to wane before he retired from the Diet in 2004.

 Early life

+Family background

 Nakasone was born in Takasaki in Gunma, a prefecture northwest of Tokyo, on 27 May 1918.
 He was the second son of Nakasone Matsugoro II, a lumber dealer, and Nakamura Yuku.
 He had five siblings: an elder brother named Kichitaro, an elder sister named Shoko, a younger brother named Ryosuke and another younger brother and younger sister who both died in childhood.
 The Nakasone family had been of the samurai class during the Edo period, and claimed direct descent from the Minamoto clan through the famous Minamoto no Yoshimitsu and through his son Minamoto no Yoshikiyo (d.
 1149).
 According to family records, Tsunayoshi (k.
 1417), a vassal of the Takeda clan and a tenth-generation descendant of Yoshikiyo, took the name of Nakasone Juro and was killed at the Battle of Sagamigawa.
 In about 1590, the samurai Nakasone Sōemon Mitsunaga settled in the town of Satomimura in Kōzuke Province.
 His descendants became silk merchants and pawnbrokers.
-Nakasone's father, originally born Nakasone Kanichi, settled in Takasaki in 1912 and established a timber business and lumberyard which had success as a result of the post-First World War building boom.
+Nakasone's father, originally born Nakasone Kanichi, settled in Takasaki in 1912 and established a timber business and lumberyard which had success as a result of the post-WWI building boom.